State of Finnish railway safety

 The situational picture compiles information on the most recent safety reports in rail transport.
 The data are updated once a year.
 The information is produced by the Finnish Transport and Communications Agency Traficom.

-The volume of train transport grew in 2023 compared to the previous year.
-In 2023, 47.4 million kilometres were travelled by train on the Finnish railways, while a year earlier the same figure was 48.7 million .
-The number of kilometres by train in goods transport continued decreasing as in the previous year, while in passenger transport, the traffic volume increased, and it has returned very close to the kilometres travelled by passengers during the years before the COVID-19 pandemic.
+The volume of train transport increased slightly in 2024 compared to the previous year.
+In 2024, 48.6 million kilometres were travelled by train on the Finnish railways, while a year earlier this figure was 47.4 million (Source: Statistics Finland, railway statistics.
+Key train performances, 2005‒2024).
+The kilometres travelled by train in goods transport no longer decreased, whereas in passenger transport the traffic volume continued to increase and has returned very close to the kilometres travelled by passengers during the years before the COVID-19 pandemic.
+According to VR Group Plc's statistics, record-breaking 15.3 million journeys were completed in domestic intercity services in 2024.

 Level crossing accidents